LL postcode area

 The LL postcode area, also known as the Llandudno postcode area, is a group of 67 postcode districts, within 62 post towns.
-These cover the majority of north Wales, plus a very small part of west Wales and the English county of Shropshire.
-The districts start at LL11 so as to avoid confusion with Liverpool postcodes (LL1-9 would resemble L11-19).
+These cover the majority of north and north-west Wales, plus a very small part of the English county of Shropshire.
+The districts start at LL11 so as to avoid confusion with Liverpool postcodes (LL1–9 would resemble L11–19).

+Mail for the LL postcode area is processed at Chester Mail Centre, along with mail for the CH and SY postcode areas.